renskiy/fabricio/examples/service/swarm/README.md

     fab nginx

+## Deploy idempotency

+Fabricio will not try to update service if no service parameters were changed after the last successful deploy attempt.
+However service update can be forced by using `force` flag:

+    fab nginx:force=yes

 ## Parallel execution

 Any Fabricio command can be executed in parallel mode.
 This mode provides advantages when you have more then one host to deploy to.
 Use `--parallel` option if you want to run command on all hosts simultaneously:

     fab --parallel nginx

+## Rollback

+Try to change some service options (e.g. change environment variable `FOO=42` to `FOO=hello`) and run deploy again:

+    fab nginx

+This will update service with new options.
+After that you can return service to previous state by running 'rollback' command:

+    fab nginx.rollback

 ## Customization